nickyreinert/wordCloud-for-Wordpress/README.md

 # Usage
 This plugin adds the shortcut [ wp-word-cloud ] to your WordPress site.
 The shortcode requires two mandatory information:
-* an id, that uniquely addresses the word cloud (you can have multiple WordClouds on a single page)
+* an id, that uniquely addresses the word cloud (you can have multiple word clouds on a single page)
 * the definition, where the text for the word cloud comes from

 When you first download and activate the plugin, it comes with a couple of default settings that should work out-of-the-box with this implementation: